-Subsequent to year end, the Group has successfully raised \$10m in equity funding, refer note 7.3.
-On this basis, and considering the other matters noted above, the Directors are of the opinion the Group has sufficient funds to meet its debts as and when they fall due and realise its assets and settle its liabilities in the ordinary course of business.
-Accordingly, the financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that may be necessary should the Group be unsuccessful in renegotiating or deferring its exploration expenditure commitments, attracting joint venture partners for the Group's exploration expenditure commitments and/or raising additional capital.
+Subsequent to year end, the Group has successfully raised \$20 million in equity funding, refer note 7.3.
+On this basis and considering the other matters noted above, the Directors are of the opinion the Group has sufficient funds to meet its debts as and when they fall due and realise its assets and settle its liabilities in the ordinary course of business.
+Should the Directors not be able to manage these inherent uncertainties and successfully secure funding or modify the amount or timing of the Group's exploration and expenditure commitments, there would be a material uncertainty which would cast significant doubt as to whether the Group would be able to meet its debts as and when they fall due and therefore continue as a going concern.
+Accordingly, the financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities may be necessary should the Group be unsuccessful in renegotiating or deferring its exploration expenditure commitments, attracting joint venture partners for the Group's exploration expenditure commitments and/or raising additional capital.